Meg & Dia: Meg Frampton

 Meg Frampton (born April 3, 1985) played guitar and did back-up vocals for the band.
 She attended and was a cheerleader at Dixie High School in St. George, Utah and the University of Utah in Salt Lake City.
 She also writes most of the songs on the albums, and finds comfort in her novels.
 On stage, she alternated between a Vintage White Fender American Telecaster and a Gibson ES-335 Dot in sunburst, and a white Gibson Les Paul Custom, though she has also played a black Gibson Les Paul Studio in the past.
 Currently, she plays a glittery-gold Gretsch guitar on the Dia Frampton and Blake Shelton tours.
 For acoustic songs, she played a Taylor 814ce acoustic.
 Meg often performed wearing cap sleeve dresses.
 For the Blake Shelton and Dia Frampton tours, she wears a black sequin dress and silver sequin heels (which she refers to as her "heels of death.")
 Meg provides the lead vocals and plays keyboard for the song "Rebecca".
 Recently Meg has provided intro solos for some of the band's songs during live performances such as Roses and Monster.
 Meg Frampton decided to leave the band in June 2012 for personal and creative reasons.
 Jimmy Welsh, formerly of the Boston band Small Talk, has joined the band to fill in for Meg.
 She made a demo with Nick on a side project band called The Khaki Scouts.

 Nicholas Price

 Nicholas Price (born May 27, 1984) was the drummer for the band.
 He was raised in Salt Lake City, Utah and began playing drums at the age of 14.
 He was also in the 2004 University of Utah's Drumline.
-Drumming influences: John Bonham, Chad Smith, Jose Pasillas, Jimmy Chamberlin, Dave Grohl, Joe Morello, Stewart Copeland, Steve Jordan, Matt Chamberlain, Joseph Modeliste.
+Drumming influences: John Bonham, Chad Smith, José Pasillas, Jimmy Chamberlin, Dave Grohl, Joe Morello, Stewart Copeland, Steve Jordan, Matt Chamberlain, Joseph Modeliste.